Petroleum Royalties (Relief) and Continental Shelf Act 1989

-The Petroleum Royalties (Relief) and Continental Shelf Act 1989 is an Act of the Parliament of the United Kingdom which abolished petroleum royalties for gas fields in the southern basin of the North Sea and onshore, and enacted an agreement with the Republic of Ireland on the extent of the continental shelf.
+The Petroleum Royalties (Relief) and Continental Shelf Act 1989 (c.
+1) is an Act of the Parliament of the United Kingdom which abolished petroleum royalties for gas fields in the southern basin of the North Sea and onshore, and enacted an agreement with the Republic of Ireland on the extent of the continental shelf.

 Background

 The Act had two purposes, firstly to end royalties for new fields in the southern basin of the North Sea as well as onshore.
 This implemented a commitment made by the Government in the 1988 Budget statement.
 Secondly, it implemented the agreement that the United Kingdom Government had reached with the Republic of Ireland on the determination of the continental shelf.